-The majority of the curriculum is delivered in a longitudinal fashion to allow residents to establish continuity and effective, long-term relationships with the patients they care for and health care teams with whom they collaborate.
+The residency curriculum is delivered in a longitudinal fashion to allow residents to establish continuity and effective, long-term relationships with the patients they care for and healthcare teams with whom they collaborate.
 Blocks for the year include:

-- Orientation (July/August): Long-Term Care “Boot Camp” (including Medicare regulations, interpersonal skills, etc.), community resources, PACE 101, Medicare nuts and bolts, intro to pharmacotherapy clinic
+- Orientation: (July/August) - introduction to pharmacotherapy clinic and home-based primary care, long-term care "boot camp" (including Medicare regulations, interpersonal skills, etc.), community resources, PACE 101, Medicare nuts and bolts

 MAHEC Geriatrics Clinics